8483/notes/topics/security.md

 # CSRF / XSRF - Cross Site Request Forgery

-Executing requests on one website for another one while authenticated.
+**A CSRF vulnerability enables an attacker to perform actions on a website via an authenticated user.**

 In a CSRF attack, the attacker makes a request to a third party page in the background, for instance by sending a POST request to your bank website.
 If you have a valid session with your bank, any website can make a request in the background that will be carried out unless your bank uses counter measures against CSRF.